cjschmank/UX-Portfolio/content/project/Wireframing/index.md

 ---
-title: Your Trek - Wireframing with Figma
+title: Wireframing with Figma
 summary: Wireframes created in Figma for YourTrek feature experience of finding new treks and recording trek.
 tags:
+  - Prototype
-  - UX
+  - Wireframe
 date: '2020-02-28T00:00:00Z'

 # Optional external URL for project (replaces project detail page).